cseanburns/systems-librarianship/src/3c-library-search.md

 yaz-client
 ```

-This starts a separate command line interface with a new prompt:
+This creates a new command line interface with a new prompt:

 ```
 Z>